Obsidian GitHub Integration Setup Guide

 - Find "Obsidian GitHub" in the list

-- Toggle the switch to enable it
+- Toggle the switch to enable the integration

 - Click "Test Connection"